fdayde/ds-covid-radio-dl/README.md

 - Create a new space on Huggingface
 - Push the content of src/streamlit
-- the weights of the model in gitlfs, by adding the following line to the file ".gitattributes":
+- Add the weights of the model in gitlfs, by adding the following line to the file ".gitattributes":
 ```*.h5 filter=lfs diff=lfs merge=lfs -text```

-- do not modify or delete the REAMDE.md file created by Huggingface at the initialization on the space.
+- Do not modify or delete the REAMDE.md file created by Huggingface at the initialization on the space.

 ------------
 Project Organization